johnfkinnedy/DnDWebApp_CC/README.md

 # TO-DO
-- Finish XML comments for classes and repos
+- Finish XML comments and add comments across board
-- Finish writing repo code (all but stat and background need code)
+- Finish character pages
-- Frontent
+- Prettying up frontend
+- Adding an API to not be used because I have to have it but won't use it because its tedious to write javascript when I can just do it in C#

 # FINISHED
 - Database works
 - Data initializer service works; every class/table has data except for Character
+- Repo code is (mostly) finished
+- Frontend looks better
+- Most controllers work!!